G00394925/computational-theory-G00394925/README.md

 ## Contents

 - `problems.ipynb` - Jupyter notebook containing all of the code solutions to five problems, as well as providing insight in markdown cells
-- `most=common-pwds.txt` - Text file containing 10,000 of the most commonly used passwords, which is used to crack a given collection of hashed passwords
+- `most-common-pwds.txt` - Text file containing 10,000 of the most commonly used passwords, which is used to crack a given collection of hashed passwords

 ## Requirements